Tim-Mulhearn/weather/README.md

 - Simple, responsive layout.

 ## Run
-Use a local server (recommended for geolocation & CORS).
-Examples:
-- VS Code Live Server
-- Node: `npx serve` or `npx http-server`
-- Python: `python3 -m http.server 8080`

-Open the served URL (e.g., `http://localhost:8080`).
+Open index.html in any browser (or use a simple local server).
 No build step required.